CIMEX: History

 CIMEX was founded by the Cuban Ministry of the Interior in 1978 in Panama to circumvent United States sanctions.
 It also established operations in Mexico, Spain and Florida.
 Beyond Latin America and Europe, CIMEX also oversees some businesses as far away as Liberia and Japan.
 Headquartered in Havana, it is also the first domestic Sociedad Anónima.

 In the first decades of its existence, CIMEX was headed by military commanders chosen by Fidel Castro.
 One former president of the company, Eduardo Bencomo Zurdos, was a doctor for and personal friend of Castro.
-Other employees were typically recruited from armed forces, the Ministry of the Interior, or the Young Communist League and reportedly required three recommendations from those loyal to the government.
+Other employees were typically recruited from the armed forces, the Ministry of the Interior, or the Young Communist League and reportedly required three recommendations from those loyal to the government.
 In 2010, after Castro's illness, CIMEX was absorbed into the military consortium GAESA.

 In 2003, the company reportedly generated $950 million in revenue.
 By 2006, as tourism and remittances both increased, this grew to $1.3 billion.